 Adrian Hoover’s drawings are from life, and they add another level of understanding to his wife’s vivid prose.

 HELEN HOOVER (1910-1984) moved to the wilderness of northern Minnesota in the 1950s.
-She and her husband Adrian chronicled their observations and experiences of life near their home on Gunflint Lake in a number of well-loved books, including Gift of… More about Helen Hoover
+She and her husband Adrian chronicled their observations and experiences of life near their home on Gunflint Lake in a number of well-loved books, including Gift of the… More about Helen Hoover

 Ebook | $10.99